gacurl/gacurl/README.md

 #### Talking about personal stuff
 I'm a Dad, husband, and US Navy veteran.
 I wake each day to get a _little_ bit better.
 I feel most fulfilled when I am learning, building a team, or helping others succeed.

 When not building ships or code, I enjoy traveling.
+I intend to step foot on every continent.
 ![World Map of countries I've visited](https://github.com/gacurl/gacurl/blob/master/world-map.gif)